The total amount of household benefits that working age claimants can get is capped.

 The cap is set at the level of the average take-home pay.
 You can find benefit cap guidance on the UK Government website.
 There is also a cap calculator on the website.

 The cap is:

-The cap will be delayed for 39 weeks where the claimant or partner has worked for 50 weeks or more in the last 52 weeks.
+The cap will be delayed for 39 weeks if you or your partner have worked for 50 weeks or more in the last 52 weeks.

 Exempt from the cap

-- Employment and Support Allowance - support component
+- the support group amount of Employment and Support Allowance